zeu5/raft-rl-test/documentation.md

 ## Intro
-... is a tool to test distributed consensus protocols implementations.
+This is a tool to test distributed consensus protocols implementations.
 It locally executes an instrumented implementation under test while simulating the network layer and, at fixed intervals throughout the execution, controlling system events (client requests, network partitions, node failures).
 It allows to choose among different strategies for picking which system events will happen throughout the execution.
 In particular, it includes our Reinforcement Learning based approach which leverages exploration incentiving reward scheme and enables the injection of execution waypoints to guide testing towards specific executions.
 The tool is implemented in Go.

 When illustrating through concrete examples, this overview will mostly refer to the specific testing implementation for the RedisRaft benchmark (https://github.com/RedisLabs/redisraft).
 RedisRaft is the main production-code benchmark in our experimental evaluation and, since it's written in a different language (C) from our tool implementation, it allows to show all the required steps to test a generic implementation.